Ratios At A Glance

 5. A Junior Leader can be a member of staff but is NOT counted as part of the adult ratio.
 She is to always work under the supervision of a qualified Leader and is not to be left as the sole supervisor of Youth Members.
 A Junior Leader is counted as part of the youth ratios.

-6. When males are present at a camp/activity, the Leader-in-Charge is to ensure:
+When males are present at a camp/overnight activity for any reason, the Leader-in-Charge must ensure:

-• Parents/Guardians are notified that a male/s will be staying overnight
+• Parents/guardians are notified if a man will be staying overnight prior to the commencement of the camp/activity

-• Bathroom and sleeping facilities will not be shared by Youth Members with adults
+• Bathroom and sleeping facilities will not be shared at the same time by Youth Members and adults

-• That a female Leader is in attendance at all times
+• That a qualified Leader and at least one other woman will be in attendance at all times.